Blooloop 50 Theme Park Influencer List, 2018

 Rebecca manages schedules, coordinates contractors, and keeps everyone on time and on budget – so that concepts turn into reality.
 She loves that her work is constantly shifting and is fiercely dedicated to getting things done.
 As a certified personal trainer and nutrition coach, you’ll often find her working outside of the studio turning personal goals into reality, as well.

 Clara spends her work days telling JRA’s brand story to the press and the public.
 She also enjoys promoting clients’ projects so they can achieve optimal media exposure and attract new visitors.
-As a member of the International Board of Directors for the Themed Entertainment Association, she works alongside other member companies to create programs and strategies to propel the industry forward.
+As Vice President of the International Board of Directors for the Themed Entertainment Association, she works alongside other member companies to create programs and strategies to propel the industry forward.

 Outside the studio, you’ll find Clara traveling, performing with her choir, appreciating nature with her husband and two young daughters, or reading Tolkien.